Kristel Fulgar

-Kristel Aina Fulgar-Ha (née Fulgar) (born December 29, 1994), is a Filipino actress, singer and vlogger.
-She is known for her participation in television dramas and in the sketch comedy show Goin' Bulilit.
-She currently has a YouTube vlog called KrisTells Vlogs.
+Kristel Aina Fulgar-Ha (née Fulgar; born December 29, 1994), is a Filipino actress, singer and vlogger.
+She is known for her participation in television dramas and in the sketch comedy show Goin' Bulilit (2005).
+As a vlogger, Fulgar has a YouTube channel called KrisTells Vlogs.

 Business

 In 2024, Fulgar launched her own fragrance line, Kalmellow with two signature scents.

 Personal life

-Fulgar was born on December 29, 1994, in Manila, the Philippines.
+Fulgar was born on December 29, 1994, in Manila.
 She is a member of the religious group Iglesia ni Cristo (INC).
 She studied mass communication at the University of Santo Tomas and graduated in 2015.
 Fulgar is fluent in English, Filipino and Korean.

 In late 2022, she signed with South Korean agency Five Stones Entertainment.
 In January 2024, she underwent surgery to remove a schwannoma in her leg.
-In November 2024, Fulgar announced her relationship with Korean national Ha Su Hyuk after he joined Iglesia ni Cristo.
-The couple were engaged in February 2025, and married in May 2025.
+In November 2024, Fulgar announced her relationship with Korean national Ha Su Hyuk after he joined the INC. The couple were engaged in February 2025, and married in May 2025.